amstlldj/SCIF-CFGRF/README.md

 ## 6.Citation method of this paper repository
 ###
+If your paper, research or project uses our research, please use this latex citation format:

 @misc{SCQ-CFGRF,
   author = {Hongliang Dai, Dongjie Lin, Junpu He, Xinyu Fang, Siting Huang}, title = {SCQ-CFGRF},